aabboudi/corporate-website/README.md

 This is a showcase website for a corporation using Next.js 14 (App router).

-Hosted on Vercel here: [OPM on Vercel](https://opm-project-abboudi.vercel.app/), [alternative link 1](https://opm-abdellah-abboudi.vercel.app/), [alternative link 2](https://opm-git-master-abdellah-abboudi.vercel.app/)
+Hosted on Vercel here: TBD

 ## Technologies Used